BradfordMedeiros/automate-device-management/README.md

 ----
 Plugins for:

-automate : managed with ansible, which updates a docker instance.
+automate : managed with ansible (or maybe just ssh?), which updates a docker instance.

 chipmunk : sends http commands to device